ska-telescope/ska-te-dish-structure-simulator/README.md

 ## Updating releases for publishing to CAR
 New versions of the simulator.jar file (and possibly also other dependencies) are uploaded by CETC in a tarball to a Sharepoint directory managed by the Dish AIV Design Authority.
 There are helper scripts which function in the same fashion as those found under the `ska-te-ds-web-sim` directory, in the `latest` folder of the Sharepoint directory, for testing by CETC during their delivery.

-When a new version of the tarball is uploaded to the Sharepoint directory, it should be downloaded and the folder `images/ska-te-ds-web-sim/simulator` must be updated.
-If for instance, CETC only delivered an updated version of the `simulator.jar` file, the `simulator.tar` file must be extracted, and the `images/ska-te-ds-web-sim/simulator/jar/simulator.jar` file must be updated and the change pushed to gitlab.
+When a new version of the tarball is uploaded to the Sharepoint directory, it should be downloaded and the contents of the folder `images/ska-te-ds-web-sim/simulator` must be updated.
+If for instance, CETC only delivered an updated version of the `simulator.jar` file, the `images/ska-te-ds-web-sim/simulator/jar/simulator.jar` file must be updated and the change pushed to gitlab.

-Test that it can be run before pushing it, by running the following:
+Two convenience targets exist for running the dockerfile locally:

 ```
 make build-dockerfile
 make run-container
 ```
 or, more conveniently, `make sim`.
+Refer to the Tests section for more details on testing locally on Kubernetes.

 ### NOTE ON DUPLICATE Dockerfile, run.sh and build.sh files
 Please note that the `Dockerfile`, `run.sh` and `build.sh` files inside `images/ska-te-ds-web-sim/simulator/` are the files shared with CETC and are the files that we shared with them at the start of development of the Simulator.
 They are not to be deleted and are kept as reference, in case builds fail.
 The SKAO OCI Makefile targets are not compatible with the `Dockerfile` that CETC uses, because they assume the project root as build context.